Home » Our School » Exam results and performance data » Exam Information

 If you think an application to the exam board may be appropriate you should contact the exams officer immediately, so that the necessary paperwork can be completed and the candidate can provide evidence to support any application.

 Only in ‘exceptional circumstances’ are candidates allowed special consideration for absence from part of an examination.
-It is essential that medical or other appropriate evidence is obtained on the day by the candidate/parent and given to the Exams Officer without delay in all cases where an application is to be made for special consideration.
+It is essential that medical or other appropriate evidence is obtained on the day by the candidate, parent or guardian and given to the Exams Officer without delay in all cases where an application is to be made for special consideration.

 For the award of a grade by special consideration, a candidate must have completed a percentage of the external assessment.
 This would include the examination and/or coursework/controlled assessment/NEA.